ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

 user's rooms.
 It can also be used when joining an open room, or when a client did not have key packages available but their user is already in the participation list for the corresponding room.
 In MIMI, external joins are accomplished by fetching the MLS GroupInfo for a room's MLS group, and then sending an external commit incorporating the GroupInfo.

-The GroupInfo is

-\Adds, removes, and policy changes to the room are all forms of updating the room state.
-They are accomplished using the update transaction which is used to update the room base policy, participation list, or its underlying MLS group.
-It uses the HTTP POST method.
+The GroupInfoRequest uses the HTTP POST method.

-For Bob's new client to join the MLS group and therefore fully participate in the room with Alice, Bob needs to fetch the MLS GroupInfo (or analogous end-to-end crypto state).

 ~~~
 POST /groupInfo/{roomId}
 ~~~

-The request body is as follows:

 The request provides an MLS credential proving the requesting client's real or pseudonymous identity (for permission to join the group).
 The request also